madskjeldgaard/arduino-drv8833/README.md

 # DRV8833 Arduino Library

 This library provides an interface for controlling the DRV8833 dual H-bridge motor driver chip using the Arduino framework.
-The DRV8833 can drive two DC motors or one stepper motor.
+Each DRV8833 chip can drive two DC motors or one stepper motor.
 Albeit this currently is mostly written with DC motors in mind.

+This library additionally supports using the motor driver in a popular setup where it is connected to a [PCA9685](https://github.com/RobTillaart/PCA9685_RT) i2c chip to allow controlling it via i2c.

 Works well with something like [this Adafruit board](https://www.adafruit.com/product/3297) but should also just work with any DRV8833 setup.